Alsace08/yiming.wang.cv/_pages/about.md

 ### **Hello, I'm Yiming Wang (王一鸣).**

 I was born in Jiangsu Province, China, in August 2001.
-I'm now a first-year Ph.D. candidate at the Department of Computer Science and Engineering, Shanghai Jiao Tong University, supervised by <a href="https://wangruinlp.github.io/">Prof. Rui Wang</a>.
+I'm now a second-year Ph.D. candidate at the Department of Computer Science and Engineering, Shanghai Jiao Tong University, supervised by <a href="https://wangruinlp.github.io/">Prof. Rui Wang</a>.
 Before that, I received a Bachelor's degree from the Institute of Artificial Intelligence, Beihang University.

 # 🔬 Research